G-M-C/Sentiment-Analyzer/README.md

 # Sentiment-Analyzer

-#### A model that analyzes the sentiment of a customer's feedback and classifies it as either a 'GOOD REVIEW' or a 'BAD REVIEW'.
+#### A model that analyzes the sentiment of a customer's feedback and classifies it as either  'HAPPY' or  'NOT HAPPY'.

 ### Modules Used
 <pre>